-To address these issues, a team of investigators including a geriatrician, geriatric clinical pharmacist, medical sociologist, and health research psychologist at the Atlanta VA Medical Center and the Birmingham/Atlanta Geriatric Research Education and Clinical Center - established the IMPROVE program with funding from the Department of Veterans Affairs (VA) Office of Geriatrics and Extended Care 21st Century Transformational Initiative (T-21).
-This program is a pharmacist-led, patient-centered clinical program that improves medication management in high-risk older Veterans.
-In subsequent years, the team also translated the program, with funding from the VA Office of Rural Health, to reach rural VA Primary Care Providers (PCP) and clinical pharmacists through educational outreach (e.g., academic detailing, decision support tools, and individual provider feedback on quality prescribing practices for older Veterans).
-The preliminary analysis of the pilot IMPROVE program suggests that it reduces the number of medications taken by high-risk, rural, elderly Veterans; cuts VA pharmacy costs; and improves the overall quality of prescribing.
+To address these issues, a team of investigators, including a geriatrician, geriatric clinical pharmacist, medical sociologist, and health research psychologist at the Atlanta VA Medical Center and the Birmingham/Atlanta Geriatric Research Education and Clinical Center, established the IMPROVE program with funding from the Department of Veterans Affairs (VA) Office of Geriatrics and Extended Care 21st Century Transformational Initiative (T-21).
+This program is a successful pharmacist-led, patient-centered clinical program that improves medication management in highrisk older Veterans.
+In subsequent years, the team also translated the program, with funding from the VA Office of Rural Health, to reach rural VA Primary Care Providers (PCPs) and clinical pharmacists, through educational outreach (e.g., academic detailing, decision support tools, and individual provider prescribing feedback on quality prescribing practices for older Veterans).
+The preliminary analysis of the pilot IMPROVE program suggests that it is effective in reducing the number of medications taken by high-risk, rural, elderly Veterans; reducing VA pharmacy costs; and improving the overall quality of prescribing.